Senators target China's 'exit bans' as Americans continue to be held by Beijing - Local News 8

 Although Cynthia and Victor Liu were initially prevented from leaving China as an alleged means to pressure their father, Liu Changming — a high-profile Chinese fugitive — into returning to Beijing, a source familiar with their case told CNN Wednesday that it has become highly politicized.
 That source said bringing the Liu siblings home will require the engagement of US President Donald Trump and Chinese President Xi Jinping.

 The White House declined to comment on whether Trump had raised the case with Chinese officials in Washington on Wednesday.
-The State Department did not immediately have an update on their case, but a spokesperson told CNN in May 2019 they were “watching US citizens Victor and Cynthia Liu’s case with concern.”
+A State Department official told CNN they are watching the case “with concern” and “are providing consular services to U.S. citizens Victor and Cynthia Liu and are in close contact with the siblings as they try to return home to the United States.”

 In a travel advisory issued last year, the State Department warned US citizens of China’s “coercive” use of exit bans.